peterchettiar/credit-risk-modelling/README.md

 For feature transform, we can combine our Pipeline objects into one `ColumnTransformer` object.

 At this point, since we have done the necessary transformations, we can do a train-test split to enable model building.
-Next, I selected the following algorithms because they are the most popular onces when dealing with multi-class classification:
+Next, I selected the following algorithms because they are the most popular ones when dealing with multi-class classification:

 | Model Abbreviation | Algorithm |
 | ------------------ | --------- |